 Once you're connected, NordVPN has other tricks it can employ to improve your privacy.
 These include Onion over VPN, which routes your traffic first through NordVPN's own network, then directs it over the Onion network and on to its final destination.

 This double layer of obfuscation will slow the service down, but also makes it extremely difficult for anyone to trace an action back to you.
 Best of all, you don't have to know or understand anything at all about Onion to make this work.
 There's nothing to install or set up, just use your client to connect to one of NordVPN's specialist Onion over VPN routers and the system will handle everything automatically.

-NordVPN stands out here for having two kill switches.
-A general internet switch blocks all net access when you're not connected to the VPN (this can be easily turned off if it's inconvenient), while an app kill switch kills specified applications if the connection goes down.
+NordVPN stands out here for actually having two kill switches.
+A general internet kill switch blocks all net access when you're not connected to the VPN (this can be easily turned off if it's inconvenient), while an app kill switch kills your chosen applications if the connection goes down.

 That covers not only general logging of your internet activities, but also session logging details such as recording your incoming IP address when you connect to the service, and the IP you're allocated.
 (When other VPNs say 'no logging', they often carry out some form of session logging, so it's good to see NordVPN rule it out).

 A VPN can say anything on its own website, but unlike most of the VPN competition, you don't have to take the NordVPN's claims on trust.
 In late 2018 NordVPN hired Price Waterhouse Cooper to run an independent audit on its infrastructure and services, and verify that its logging policy description is accurate.
 A November 2018 blog post confirmed that the company had passed.